Touexe/CambodiaCTFChallenge2022-Writeup/Network/Upload/Upload.md

-# C for CAT
+# Upload
 ## Overview
-Points: 50
+Points: 10

-Category: Steganography
+Category: Network
 ## Description
-This cat so heavy...!
+It easy when you know it
 ## Approach

 ## Flag